helium/ecc_compact/README.md

 Limitations
 -----------

-This currently only supports NIST P-256 keys, other curves could be supported, but the work has not yet been done.
+This library only supports point-compaction for NIST P-256 keys and point compression for SEC-2 K-256 keys.
+Other curves and compression combinations could be supported, but the work has not yet been done.
 Contributions welcome.